tabrindle/SenchaAnimatedIconButton/README.md

 ```
   xtype: 'AnimatedIconButton'
 ```
-- You may also configure a handler or controller listener for this button.
+- You may also configure a handler for this button.

 ## Notes
-- The actually animated icon in here uses 3 divs and borders, rather than the typical icon font.
+- The actual icon here uses 3 divs and borders, rather than the typical icon font.
 - Free beer to anyone who makes this better, easier to install, more performant, or more universally adapted.